philfrei/SiVi/README.md

 #### Mixer

-In the bottom half of SIVI, the top left corner has an array of sliders, one per *channel*, under the heading **Mix**.
+In the bottom half of SiVi, the top left corner has an array of sliders, one per *channel*, under the heading **Mix**.
 With this, one can control the relative contributions of each channel.
 This section also include a slider named **All** that affects the amplitude of the resulting mix of channels.
 In our example, the first channel is given a value of 63, the second channel is given 21, and the third 7.
 Each has 1/3 the weight of the previous, corresponding to the scaling changes between channels.
 The mixed noise value will be computed as follows:
 $$
 noiseVal = (noiseVal_0 * 63 + noiseVal_1 * 21 + noiseVal_2 * 7)/(63 + 21 + 7)
 $$